 9. Staff time, printing materials and postage are saved for both the lender and the register of deeds.

 Racine and Washington Counties began accepting documents for recording electronically in January, 2003.
 Later that year the Milwaukee County Register of Deeds began recording documents electronically.
 More counties soon followed, making Wisconsin a leader in the number of counties that are able to accept documents electronically.

-Two vendors who offer e-Recording software, Ingeo and Fidlar Software, have been partnering with each other and Wisconsin counties to offer the service of recording electronically.
-Half a dozen major lending institutions are recording both "Level 3" and "Level 2" technology.
-Satisfaction of Mortgage documents are often done using level 3 technology where the document is totally paperless.
+E-Recording vendors have been partnering with each other and Wisconsin counties to offer the service of recording electronically.
+Major lending institutions are recording both "Level 3" and "Level 2" technology.
+Satisfactions of Mortgage documents are often done using level 3 technology where the document is totally paperless.
 Level 2 is used for Mortgages, Assignment of Mortgages, and Subordination Agreements that begin life as a paper document with wet signatures and is later scanned and sent with part of the index completed electronically.

-The Wisconsin Department of Revenue is working on a project to allow customers to complete a digital transfer return form.
-This project will pave the way for recording deeds and other instruments of conveyance electronically.
+The Wisconsin Department of Revenue has created a digital transfer return form in 2009.
+This project paved the way for recording deeds and other instruments of conveyance electronically.

-Though the actual number of documents recorded electronically on a daily basis is relatively small, this technology holds great potential for the future.
-For example, Milwaukee County is now accepting over 6% of their documents electronically.
+Though the actual number of documents recorded electronically on a daily basis is relatively small for some counties, this technology holds great potential for the future.
+For example, Milwaukee County is now accepting over 50% of their documents electronically.
 This method saves time and money for both customers and the county office of the register of deeds and as the percentage of electronic documents continues to increase, it will become a significant source of efficiency and effectiveness.

 |Wisconsin Register of Deeds Association - Main Page | Who We Are | Recording Documents | Online Records | Vital Records|